 Bowers & Wilkins is one manufacturer who would never be forgiven for making mistakes as, over several decades, this British brand has earned such a good reputation.
 As expected, trying out these 254-gram versions of the PX5 didn’t bring any special surprises – except for one little thing, but more on that later.

 The Bowers & Wilkins PX5 come in their usual elegant box.
 In the slipcase, there’s a grey cloth case with reinforced lids and rubber loops next to the headphones themselves.
 The PX5 in blue is not as delicate as its predecessors but still catches the eye.
 The headband, made of carbon fibre composite, not only feels good, but it is also very easy to adjust the size smoothly.
 The hinges and fixing of both ear cups have a solid appearance.
 The coarsely woven outer fabric, grey or blue depending on the model, is attractive.
-Where the cups make contact with your ear and head, the soft goatskin leather is pleasantly comfortable.
+Where the cups make contact with your ear and head, the soft faux leather is pleasantly comfortable.

 Technology that excites